-3 See ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and its Environment, paragraphs A134-A135.
+3 See ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement, paragraphs A204 and A233.

 4 ISA (UK) 450 (Revised June 2016), paragraph A21.

 Requirements

 Determining Materiality and Performance Materiality When Planning the Audit

 - 10. When establishing the overall audit strategy, the auditor shall determine materiality for the financial statements as a whole.
 If, in the specific circumstances of the entity, there is one or more particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements, the auditor shall also determine the materiality level or levels to be applied to those particular classes of transactions, account balances or disclosures.
 (Ref: Para.
 A3-A12) - 11.
 The auditor shall determine performance materiality for purposes of assessing the risks of material misstatement and determining the nature, timing and extent of further audit procedures.
 (Ref: Para.
 A13)